gmarcotte3/cryptoginko_Jreact/README.md

-## Demo1
+## Demo2

-This code at this stage is bare minium.
-It as swaggar, the maven structure, and one controller "about"
+This code at this stage is at basic level.
+It as swaggar, the maven structure, and controllers

-Database dependancies are added but not used at this point.
-There is no datasource defined.
+Database dependancies are added and one table is defined. unit tests for the service is done

+Database is H2 and saved to disk. controller for CRUD on one table.

-use this as a base template starting a project.
+use this as a base template starting a project with hibernate/swagger spring data jpa

 Java 8